spacetelescope/PASTIS/README.md

 ## Quickstart from template

-*This section will you give all the necessary terminal commands to go from opening our GitHub page in the browser to having reduced results of the template on your local machine.*
+*This section will give you all the necessary terminal commands to go from opening this GitHub page in the browser to having reduced results of the template on your local machine.*

 We assume that you have `conda` and `git` installed and that you're using `bash`.